Electronic color code: Mnemonics

-The colors are sorted with ascending values in the order of the visible light spectrum to make them easy to remember and to reduce the significance of possible read errors due to color shifts and fading over time: red (2), orange (3), yellow (4), green (5), blue (6), violet (7).
+The colors are sorted in ascending order of visible light photon frequency/energy like in a rainbow to make them easy to remember and to reduce the significance of possible read errors due to color shifts and fading over time: red (2), orange (3), yellow (4), green (5), blue (6), violet (7).
 Black (0) has no energy, brown (1) has a little more, white (9) has everything and grey (8) is like white, but less intense.

 Capacitors

 Capacitors may be marked with 4 or more colored bands or dots.
 The colors encode the first and second most significant digits of the value in picofarads, and the third color the decimal multiplier.
 Additional bands have meanings which may vary from one type to another.
 Low-tolerance capacitors may begin with the first 3 (rather than 2) digits of the value.
 It is usually, but not always, possible to work out what scheme is used by the particular colors used.
 Cylindrical capacitors marked with bands may look like resistors.

 Extra bands on ceramic capacitors identify the voltage rating class and temperature coefficient characteristics.
 A broad black band was applied to some tubular paper capacitors to indicate the end that had the outer electrode; this allowed this end to be connected to chassis ground to provide some shielding against hum and noise pickup.

 Polyester film and "gum drop" tantalum electrolytic capacitors may also be color-coded to give the value, working voltage and tolerance.